grilloandrea6/grilloandrea6.github.io/_projects/1_mpc_project.md

 related_publications: false
 ---

 This project explores the development and application of various Model Predictive Control (MPC) strategies for a rocket prototype.
 The project was undertaken as part of the ME-425 course on Model Predictive Control at EPFL.

+You can find the pdf version of the report for this project [here](/assets/pdf/mpc-project-report.pdf).

 The study involved detailed system analysis, linearization, subsystem decomposition, and the design of controllers tailored to manage complex dynamic behaviors effectively.